thursdaybw/BasiqVoyager/web/docs/Phase_5_-_Establishing_and_Debugging_Basiq_API_Connection_in_PHP-blog.md

 I noticed also that when I created the new application, I created it as "Payments disabled", there were two other options for "Sandbox" and "Production", I don't know sandbox allows payments, a bit scary.
 So I chose "Payments disabled" for now, it's permanent choice, so I was sure to name my Application with "Payments disabled" in it's name..
 I found that confusing too because later I thought the application was disabled..
 I assume that the Demo Application has "Payments Disabled" too.

+I went ahead and deleted my created application, and then I discovered on that the title of the Application was editable too.
+Looks like the Demo Application is literally just your first application already created with the immutable "Payments disabled" setting already applied.